siobhanlgorman/knits-and-pieces/TESTING.md

 **Pass/Fail: Pass**

-*  As a shopper I want to be able to easily contact the store owner with any queries about the products so that I can find the answer to my questions [#32](https://github.com/siobhanlgorman/knits-and-pieces/issues/32)
+*  **As a shopper I want to be able to easily contact the store owner with any queries about the products so that I can find the answer to my questions [#32](https://github.com/siobhanlgorman/knits-and-pieces/issues/32)**

 **Acceptance Criteria**
 - User can click on contact envelope to send a message to Knits and Pieces
+- User can click on Contact link in Quick Liks section in footer

 **Testing Steps**:
 1. Click on envelope icon in footer
 2. Complete form fields first attempting to submit empty fields
 3. Click on Send
+4. Click on Contact link in footer

 **Expected Result**:
+1. Links to form in footer open up contact form
-1. When fields are incorrectly completed error messages display
+2. When fields are incorrectly completed error messages display
-2. Message sent success message displays when message is sent
+3. Message sent success message displays when message is sent
-3. Success message displays when form is submitted
+4. Success message displays when form is submitted
-4. Message appears in admin panel
+5. Contact Message appears in admin panel

 **Actual Result**:
+1. Links to form in footer open up contact form
-1. When fields are incorrectly completed error messages display
+2. When fields are incorrectly completed error messages display
-2. Error message displays when required fields are not completed
+3. Message sent success message displays when message is sent
-3. Success message displays when form is submitted
+4. Success message displays when form is submitted
-4. Message appears in admin panel
+5. Contact Message appears in admin panel

 ![](documentation/screenshots/contact-success.png)

 **Pass/Fail: Pass**

-*  As a shopper I want to be able to receive feedback from the website when I perform an interaction so that I can confirm an interaction has taken place and if an error has occurred [#33](https://github.com/siobhanlgorman/knits-and-pieces/issues/33)
+*  **As a shopper I want to be able to receive feedback from the website when I perform an interaction so that I can confirm an interaction has taken place and if an error has occurred [#33](https://github.com/siobhanlgorman/knits-and-pieces/issues/33)**

 **Acceptance Criteria**
 - Messages appears when user interacts with website